 - more space, to reduce conflicts with pedestrians and improve visibility - so removal of all general parking and enforcement of loading/waiting restrictions

 - redesign to make "people have priority; motor vehicles are guests" status clear - the streets should look like pedestrian-cycle spaces, not like roads.
-10mph speed limits could be imposed, if allowable.
+15mph speed limits could be imposed, if they ever become possible.

 Other streets could be made into low traffic streets and treated as above — Broad St, perhaps most obviously, and potentially (looking at the Connecting Oxford proposals) Beaumont St (or George St) and Hythe Bridge St.

-Roads where larger volumes of traffic are unavoidable — High St, St Aldates, George St, the radial routes into/out of the city centre — need physically protected cycle tracks.
+Roads where larger volumes of traffic are unavoidable — High St, St Aldates, the radial routes into/out of the city centre — need physically separated cycle tracks.
 This may involve reworking the bus system, perhaps with a one-way circulation system, perhaps by route consolidation and shifting of some services to Donnington Bridge.

 For those who don't cycle, the following analogies attempt to convey what cycling around central Oxford is currently like, using walking and catching a bus as analogies.